 How Cortisol Contributes to Belly Fat

 Cortisol can influence the distribution of body fat, favoring visceral fat — the deeper fat that accumulates around your organs in the abdominal cavity.
-This is distinct from subcutaneous fat, which sits just beneath the skin, and it is associated with greater metabolic risk.
+This is distinct from subcutaneous fat, which sits just beneath the skin, and it is often associated with greater metabolic risk.

 Visceral fat tissue contains a higher density of cortisol receptors compared to fat in other areas of the body.
 This means that when cortisol levels are chronically elevated, the abdominal region is particularly responsive to its fat-storing signals.
 This is a key reason why stress belly fat tends to accumulate around the midsection, even when overall body weight may not change dramatically.